LivelyCarpet87/FileSorter/README.md

 In the file is a set of strings separated by newlines.
 Each line is a string.
 If any file's name or absolute path contains this string, it will be ignored.
 It is not needed to add files beginning with '.' because they are ignored by default.
 Needless to say, any string contained in the rootDir would cause all the files to match and be ignored.

+# Issues?

+If some function does not work as expected, or if you have any questions, feel free to open an issue.